-Sky shareholders cheer Comcast's $40 billion knockout bid
+Comcast won a dramatic auction for Sky.
+But its investors aren't happy

 "Sky is a remarkable story and we are proud to have played such a significant role in building the incredible value reflected today in Comcast's offer," it said.

+A committee of independent directors at Sky, which does not include board members with close ties to Fox, has recommended that shareholders accept the Comcast offer.

 Sky and its 23 million subscribers are attractive assets to US media companies that want to expand their operations to Europe and bolster their defense against an onslaught from Netflix (NFLX) and Amazon (AMZN).
 It also carries top original shows and valuable premium sports content, such as Premier League soccer.

 Comcast CEO Brian Roberts called the auction "a great day for Comcast" in a statement on Saturday.